impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-6-content.md

 It tells me to copy the code `status --is-interactive; and rbenv init - fish | source` into the file `~/.config/fish/config.fish`.
 So that's what I do.
 I then open a new terminal tab and enter the `fish` shell again.

-If I were in `bash`, I could print out the shell function by typing `which rbenv`.
+If I were in Bash, I could print out the shell function by typing `which rbenv`.
 I don't know what the equivalent of that is in `fish`, so I Google "print a shell function definition fish".
 The first link I find is [this one](https://web.archive.org/web/20230320234416/https://fishshell.com/docs/current/cmds/functions.html){:target="_blank" rel="noopener"}:

 <center>
   <a target="_blank" href="/assets/images/screenshot-10may2023-938am.png">